blu-base/gcodeLexer/README.md

 gCode Lexer
 ==========

-Python Pygments lexer for G-Code used for CNC machines, such as mills, printers, and lathes.
+G-Code used to control CNC machines, such as mills, printers, and lathes.
+This repository is enables synthax highlighting of such code with python's pygments library.

+This feature has been missing in pygments.
+At some point this repo will be pushed upstream.

 Documentation
 ------------
-The online document for pygments can be found on its homepage: https://pygments.org
+The online documention for pygments can be found on its homepage: https://pygments.org

 ## INSTALL